DEEP TIME LAB

 Read on SocArXiv →

 Measuring what humanity knows, and what we're losing.
-The Deep Time Research Institute is an independent nonprofit quantifying the accuracy of ancient knowledge systems before they disappear.
+The Deep Time Research Institute is an independent New York nonprofit corporation quantifying the accuracy of ancient knowledge systems before they disappear.
 All research outputs are open access.

 Stay in the Loop